 If the new authorization levels described below are not setup the user will automatically revert to a Member role even if previously the user was setup as admin or viewer role.

-After enabling SAML authentication, the authorization level is controlled via a SAML attribute that you can provide to pass the desired environments and roles information for every user.
+After enabling SAML authentication, the authorization level is controlled via a SAML attribute that you can provide to pass the desired environments and roles information for every user as part of the SAML request.

 Example for an Attribute statement:

-The attribute value should be a comma-separated list of pairs of service names and assigned roles, such as "service-name-1 member, service2 admin" (spaces in the original service name should be replaced by "-").
+The attribute's value should be a comma-separated list of pairs of service names and assigned roles, such as "service-name-1 member, service2 admin" (spaces in the original service name should be replaced by "-").
+The Value part of the attribute can also be divided between multiple Value tags.

 The available User Roles which can be used are: admin, member and viewer (See more on these roles in here).